-School Holiday Program enrolments will open 4 weeks prior to a camp program beginning.
+School Holiday Program enrolments will open at least 4 weeks prior to each program beginning.
 Enrolments close at 12 pm (noon) one business day prior to the camp start date.
-This means that camps starting on Monday will close at 12pm the Friday beforehand.
+This means that programs starting on Monday will close at 12pm the Friday beforehand.
 SUSF School Holiday Program run every School Holiday, rain, hail and shine!

-Summer Programs will be the largest camps with two weeks in December and three weeks in January always available.
+Summer Programs will be the largest camps with one week in December and four weeks in January always available.

 A late fee of $25 per child applies to all enrolments received after the closing time/date.

-A request to transfer to an alternate camp can be taken by calling our customer service line on 1300 068 922, but is dependent upon availability of space.
-Any transfer of camp will incur a $25.00 administrative fee for a change of mind or a booking made incorrectly.
-Please notify us ASAP if you would like to transfer camps.
+A request to transfer to an alternate program can be taken by calling our customer service line on 1300 068 922, but is dependent upon availability of space.
+Any transfer of program will incur a $25.00 administrative fee for a change of mind or a booking made incorrectly.
+Please notify us ASAP if you would like to transfer programs on email address [email protected]

-If you can no longer attend your camp date, please click here and refer to the camp terms and conditions regarding refunds and cancellations.
+If you can no longer attend your program date, please click here and refer to the camp terms and conditions regarding refunds and cancellations.

 - Start: 9:00 am (drop off from 8:15 am)